A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Related work

 The Overlapping Continuous Community Assignment Model (OCCAM), proposed by Zhang et al. \cite{Levina14Overlap} relies on overlapping communities but also on individual degree parameters, which generalizes the degree-corrected stochastic blockmodel \cite{KarrerNewman11}.
 In the OCCAM, a degree parameter $\theta_i$ is associated to each node $i$.
 Letting $\Theta=\text{Diag}(\theta_i) \in \R^{n\times n}$, the expected adjacency matrix is $A = \Theta Z B Z^T \Theta$, with a membership matrix $Z \in \R^{n\times K}$.
 Identifiability of the model is proved assuming that $B$ is positive definite, each row $Z_i$ satisfies $||Z_i||=1$, and the degree parameters satisfy $n^{-1}\sum_{i=1}^n \theta_i = 1$.
 The SBMO can be viewed as a particular instance of the OCCAM, for which we provide new identifiability conditions, that allow for binary membership vectors.
+Recently, \cite{Panov17Overlap} proposed other identifiability conditions under OCCAM, still without degree-correction ($\Theta = \mathrm{Id}$) and for $Z_i$ that are probability vectors.

-\paragraph{Algorithms.} Several algorithmic methods have been proposed to identify overlapping community structure in networks \cite{Xie12SOA}.
+\paragraph{Algorithms} Several algorithmic methods have been proposed to identify overlapping community structure in networks \cite{Xie12SOA}.
 Among the model-based methods, that rely on the assumption that the observed network is drawn under a random graph model, some are approximations of the maximum likelihood or maximum a posteriori estimate of the membership vectors under one of the random graph models discussed above.
 For example, under the MMSB or the OSBM the membership vectors are assumed to be drawn from a probability (prior) distribution, and variational EM algorithms are proposed to approximate the posterior distributions \cite{Airoldi08,OSBM11}.
 However, there is no proof of consistency of the proposed algorithms.
-In the MMSB, a different approach that uses tensor power iteration is proposed in \cite{Anand13MMSBT} to compute an estimator derived using the moments method, for which the first consistency results are provided.
+In the MMSB, \cite{Anand13MMSBT} propose the first consistency results, for an estimator based on the moment method.
+It is also referred to as a spectral method, as it requires to compute eigenvectors of a tensor, which is performed in practice using tensor power iteration.
+In this paper, spectral algorithms refer to simpler algorithms, that only require to compute the leading eigenvectors of a matrix associated to the graph.